1960 Winter Olympics

 The 1960 Winter Games hosted athletes from 30 nations, competing in four sports and 27 events.
 Biathlon and women's speed skating made their Olympic debuts.
 Bobsled was not on the Winter Olympic program for the only time; the organizers had decided the events did not warrant the cost of building a bobsled venue after a poll indicated that only nine countries were planning to participate.
+These Olympics became the first to be televised live, making them accessible to millions of viewers in real time, and introduced multiple technological innovations, including instant replay.

 Host city selection

-Squaw Valley, now called Palisades Tahoe, was a struggling ski resort with minimal facilities, which made its selection to host the 1960 Winter Olympics a surprise.
+Squaw Valley, now called Palisades Tahoe, was a struggling ski resort in the Lake Tahoe region with minimal facilities, which made its selection to host the 1960 Winter Olympics a surprise.
 Wayne Poulsen and Alexander Cushing were inspired to bid for the Olympics by a newspaper article mentioning that Reno, Nevada, and Anchorage, Alaska, had expressed interest in the Games.
-Poulsen, president of the Squaw Valley Development Company, petitioned California Governor Goodwin Knight to support a bid to host the Olympic Games.
+Poulsen, president of the Squaw Valley Development Company, petitioned California governor Goodwin Knight to support a bid to host the Olympic Games.
 Knight's administration agreed and recommended that the California Legislature appropriate $1 million to the effort.

 Based on the financial support received from the State of California, the United States Olympic Committee (USOC) approved the bid on January 7, 1955.
 Cushing and the USOC received a resolution passed by the United States Congress and signed by President Dwight Eisenhower, calling on the International Olympic Committee (IOC) to consider Squaw Valley's bid for the 1960 Games.
-Preliminary reports were drafted and submitted to the IOC, which was considering bids from Innsbruck, Austria, St. Moritz, Switzerland and Chamonix, France.
+Preliminary reports were drafted and submitted to the IOC, which was considering bids from Innsbruck, Austria and hosts of the first two Winter Olympics; St. Moritz, Switzerland (1928) and Chamonix, France (1924).
+During the planning stages of the 1960 Olympics, Innsbruck was the leading choice for the Olympic site.
+Cushing, however, managed to secure the bid after winning over the International Olympic Committee in Paris with a scale model of his planned Olympic site.

-Squaw Valley was provisionally awarded the right to host the Games, but IOC president Avery Brundage — himself an American — warned the Organizing Committee that unless more funds were secured by April 1956, the bid would be awarded to Innsbruck.
+Squaw Valley was provisionally awarded the right to host the Games, but IOC president Avery Brundage—himself an American—warned the Organizing Committee that unless more funds were secured by April 1956, the bid would be awarded to Innsbruck.
 Another $4 million was committed by the state legislature, which met Brundage's requirements, and on April 4, 1956, the right to host the 1960 Winter Olympics was officially awarded to Squaw Valley.
 Competitors and officials from European nations were angered by the selection; they felt that the alpine ski courses were not up to specifications and that its base elevation of 6200 ft above sea level would prove too stressful on the athletes.